lolastudio/lit-starter/README.md

 - [browser-sync](https://github.com/BrowserSync/browser-sync) for live reload server

 ### without bundler?
-yes, static site using js native module system and pika web_modules folder
+yes, using js native module system and pika web_modules folder

 ### build
-this starter doesn't have build mode so you can use any bundler you need and prefer
+- this starter doesn't have build mode so you can use any bundler you need and prefer
+- by default, this starter is served as static site without bundler

 ### browser support
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#Browser_support